erikroed/devenv/README.md

 # devenv
-Repo with demo playbook used with NC Global Tech Talk
+Repo with demo playbook used during NC Global Tech Talk - Automating your development environment